By Air Force Tech. Sgt. James B. Pritchett

 Already this season, the Smurf has given forecasters significantly more data to feed into their models and provided more accurate surface-level wind data not always available in the past.

-Air Force Lt.
+Having the Smurf on board is the most important advancement for this season, according to Air Force Lt.
 Col. Jon Talbot, chief aerial reconnaissance weather officer for the Hurricane Hunters.
 With the full capability to provide surface wind speed data, the unit gives National Hurricane Center forecasters the most accurate surface wind speed information prior to landfall.

 "This translates into more accurate warnings for the public," he said.

-Air Force Tech.
+(Air Force Tech.
 Sgt.
 James B. Pritchett serves in the 403rd Wing Public Affairs Office.)

 No comments: